-Another signature strength of the history of art department is its program in Renaissance and Early Modern Europe, where a broad faculty expertise encompasses the art and culture of Italy, Spain, and the countries of northern Europe from the 14th to the 17th centuries.
+Another signature strength of the Department of the History of Art is its expertise in the Early Modern period , encompassing the art, architecture, and culture of Italy, the Spanish Empire, the Islamic world, and Northern Europe from the fourteenth to the eighteenth century.
 Graduate students in these areas participate in the programs of the Charles Singleton Center for the Study of Pre-Modern Europe, which sponsors collaborative research abroad and brings a steady stream of world-class lecturers to Baltimore.
-Students also benefit from the excellent collections of Italian and northern Renaissance art at the Walters Art Museum, the National Gallery, and the Philadelphia Museum of Art.
+Students also benefit from the excellent collections of Islamic art, Italian and Northern Renaissance art, and the art of the Spanish Empire at the Walters Art Museum, the National Museum of Asian Art, the National Gallery, and the Philadelphia Museum of Art.

 At Hopkins, a diverse and challenging curriculum in modern art and criticism is offered by a research faculty of international prominence, supplemented by occasional visiting scholars and museum curators.
 Asian, European, Middle Eastern, and North American art from the eighteenth to the twenty-first centuries constitute the department’s distinctive strengths.
 Students avail themselves of courses on aesthetics, criticism, modernism, gender, and area studies offered in other departments and with faculty affiliated with programs such as Women, Gender and Sexuality Studies, Africana Studies, Latin American Studies, and Islamic Studies.
 Distinctive collections at the Baltimore Museum of Art and at multiple institutions in Washington, D.C. provide unparalleled resources for students of modern art at all levels.